Siikakala/random_powershell/MQTT/README.md

     * Also saves up device count - one LAN Trigger device in SmartThings can handle 19 different triggers, so, 19 scenes (selected by script so it could be really elaborate actually) or 9 on-off triggers with one spare trigger
       * Currently 2 scenes and 1 on-off trigger pair (for speakers)
   * When OBS is running, certain scene triggers so there's enough light to my face
   * When I'm using PS Remote Play or Geforce NOW, another scene triggers so there's minimal reflections to my display.
-Same scene is triggered when obs stops running - for now.
+Unless OBS is running, which blocks the triggers.
+  * When (all) app(s) have stopped, trigger fancier scene.
 * Automating PC audio
   * Handling speaker power
     * I have active speakers, which are connected to smart outlet and if I'm listening with headphones, the power will be turned off.
 And back on when output is switched to speakers